 The World Health Organization reports most workers feel uncomfortable at temperatures above 24 Celsius.

-Also, you need to listen to your employees.
-If they say they are too hot, change the work they are doing.
-Allow breaks and make sure everyone understands the risks of the sun and to stay hydrated.
-Here, you will find advice on what PPE you need to keep cool during the warmer months.
+It is important that you listen to your employees, if they are too hot then change the work that they are doing.
+Allow regular breaks and make sure everyone understands the risks of dehydration.

 Summer PPE should be designed to keep workers as cool as possible.
 Workers cannot wear the cheapest available option.
 All PPE needs to be provided by employers free to employees.

 Working hours should be adapted and altered to minimise sun and heat exposure.

 You should shorten outside work during the hottest part of the day and provide shade.
 There should be frequent rest periods in a cool, shaded place and cool, clean water to replenish the system.

 You should encourage your workers to remove their PPE when they are not working to encourage heat loss, dry off sweat from equipment and clothing, and cool down.